z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The divide function is implemented by first obtaining the inverse of the divisor, and then passing this result to the multiply instruction, so the intrinsic function is actually finding the inverse.
 This can be used to advantage where a function requires only an inverse, this can be returned saving the multiplication associated with the divide.

 The Newton-Raphson method is used for finding the inverse, using full 32-bit expanded mantissa multiplies and adds for accuracy.
-Three N-R orthogonal iterations provide an accurate result, at the expense of some performance.
+Three N-R orthogonal iterations provide an accurate result for the IEEE 754 mantissa, at the expense of some performance.

 #### _fssqrt and _fsinvsqrt

 Recently, in the Quake video game, a novel method of seeding the Newton-Raphson iteration for the inverse square root was invented.
-The novel and fancy process is covered in detail in [Lomont 2003](http://www.lomont.org/Math/Papers/2003/InvSqrt.pdf), and the better magic number `0x5f375a86` than was used by the original Quake game has been included.
+This fancy process is covered in detail in [Lomont 2003](http://www.lomont.org/Math/Papers/2003/InvSqrt.pdf) and the suggested magic number `0x5f375a86`, better than was used by the original Quake game, was implemented.

 Following this magic number seeding and traditional Newtwon-Raphson iterations, using the `_fssqr` function as appropriate, an accurate inverse square root is produced.
 The square root `_fssqrt` is then obtained by multiplying the number by its inverse square root.